-ART 431 Special Problems in Sculpture.
-(3)
+M ART 431 Special Problems in Sculpture.
+(3) fall and spring

 Development of a personal approach to sculpture.
-Emphasis on form, individual problems, and related color technology.
+Emphasizes form, individual problems, and related color technology.
 Professional practices and presentation.
+May be repeated for credit.
 6 hours a week.
-May be repeated for credit.
 Fee.
 Prerequisites: ART 332; instructor approval.

-ART 432 Neon Sculpture.
+M ART 432 Neon Sculpture.
 (3)

 Techniques for creating neon in an art context.
 Glass tube bending and fabrication.
 Construction of artworks utilizing light-generating gasses.
+May be repeated for credit.
 6 hours a week.
-May be repeated for credit.
 Fee.
-Prerequisite: instructor approval.
+See ART Note 2.

-ART 435 Foundry Research Methods.
-(3)
+M ART 435 Foundry Research Methods.
+(3) fall and spring

 Research in foundry techniques.
 Studio.
-Pre- or corequisite: ART 333 or instructor approval
+Pre- or corequisite: ART 333 or instructor approval.

-ART 436 Architectural Sculpture.
+M ART 436 Architectural Sculpture.
 (3)

 Sculptural concepts as related to architecture and other man-made environments.
 Scale drawing, models, and relief sculpture.
+May be repeated for credit.
 6 hours a week.
-May be repeated for credit.
 Fee.
 Prerequisite: ART 332 or instructor approval.

-ART 437 Film Animation.
+M ART 437 Film Animation.
 (3)

 Production of short 16mm films that feature articulated sculptural objects, models, dolls, puppets, and graphics through the use of single-frame filming techniques.
+May be repeated for credit.
 6 hours a week.
-May be repeated for credit.
 Fee.
 Prerequisite: instructor approval.

-ART 438 Experimental Systems in Sculpture.
+M ART 438 Experimental Systems in Sculpture.
 (3)

 Simple electrical and mechanical systems that can be utilized in the context of studio art and installations.
 Requires active production of studio artworks.
+May be repeated for credit.
 6 hours a week.
-May be repeated for credit.
 Fee.
-Prerequisite: instructor approval.
+See ART Note 2.

-ART 474 Advanced Wood.
-(3)
+M ART 474 Advanced Wood.
+(3) fall and spring

 Extended experience and advanced techniques in the use of wood to create functional works of art.
+May be repeated for credit.
 6 hours a week.
-May be repeated for credit.
 Fee.
 Prerequisites: ART 374; instructor approval.

-- Advanced Sculpture
+- · Advanced Sculpture Carving

-- Carving

 - Fee.

-- Film: Post-Production Fee
+- · Film: Post-Production

+- Fee.

-- Foundry Casting Methods Fee.
+- · Foundry Casting Methods Fee.

-- Foundry Research Methods Fee.
+- · Foundry Research Methods

+- Fee.

 - Live Action Filmmaking

 - Fee.
 Senior Exhibition and Portfolio

 - Special Topics in Sculpture